I have written a lot about SoLoMo concepts and strategies. This month, I’ll show you:

 Custom apps – Like the Walmart mobile app.
 Consumers can also access Walmart assets using the mobile web.

 Before you create a company page on a social media platform, consider your target audience.
 Are they on these platforms?
-Note: There are many who feel that a Google Plus presence makes an important contribution to SEO (Search Engine Optimization) results.

 - Facebook check-in.
 If you haven’t already you may want to explore creating a company Facebook page.